krupeshrved/krupeshrved.github.io/index.markdown

   __Graduate Technical Intern at Intel Corporation, Chicago, Illinois, USA__ `Jun 14 - Aug 14`
   - Completed a summer internship (as part of curriculum practical training) at Intel's office in Kemper Lakes, Chicago
-  - Familiarized with several of Intel's development tools such as STT, CMW500, Crash Inspect for log analysis and debugging
+  - Familiarized with several of Intel's development tools such as STT and CMW500 useful for log analysis and triaging

 ## Education